MakeAWishFoundation/SwiftyMocky/guides/Overview.md

 ## Overview

 **SwiftyMocky** is Lightweight, strongly typed framework for Mockito-like unit testing experience.
-As Swift doesn't support reflections well enough to allow building mocks in runtime, library depends on [Sourcery](https://github.com/krzysztofzablocki/Sourcery), that scans your source code and generates Swift code for you.
+As Swift doesn't support reflections well enough to allow building mocks in runtime, the library depends on [Sourcery](https://github.com/krzysztofzablocki/Sourcery), that scans your source code and generates Swift code for you.

 The idea of **SwiftyMokcy** is to mock Swift protocols.
 The main features are:

- - easy syntax, utilizing full power of auto-complete, which makes writing test easier and faster
+ - easy syntax, utilizing the full power of auto-complete, which makes writing test more comfortable and faster
 - mock implementations generation
- - a way to specify what mock will return (given)
+- a way to specify what mock should return (given)
 - possibility to specify different return values for different attributes
 - verify, whether a method was called on mock or not
 - check method invocations with specified attributes

+## Installation and Setup

+From version 3.3.0 we are providing SwiftyMocky CLI.

+It will help you setup **Mockfile**, and verify current setup.

+## Usage

 ### **1. Generating mocks implementations:**